huggingface/transformers/docs/source/en/trainer.md

 trainer = Trainer(..., args=training_args)
 ```

-To avoid unexpected behavior, NEFTune is disabled after training to restore the original embedding layer.
+NEFTune is disabled after training to restore the original embedding layer to avoid any unexpected behavior.

 ## Accelerate and Trainer

-The [`Trainer`] class is powered by [Accelerate](https://hf.co/docs/accelerate), a library for easily training PyTorch models in distributed environments with support for integrations such as [Fully Sharded Data Parallel](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/) and [DeepSpeed](https://www.deepspeed.ai/).
+The [`Trainer`] class is powered by [Accelerate](https://hf.co/docs/accelerate), a library for easily training PyTorch models in distributed environments with support for integrations such as [FullyShardedDataParallel (FSDP)](https://pytorch.org/blog/introducing-pytorch-fully-sharded-data-parallel-api/) and [DeepSpeed](https://www.deepspeed.ai/).

 <Tip>